tonyqiu123/50-days-of-components/src/components/Tooltip/README.md

 ```

-In this example, I created a button to toggle the ```jsx darkMode ``` prop in the Tooltip component.
+In this example, I created a button to toggle the ```darkMode``` prop in the Tooltip component.
 You can see that the Tooltip requires no extra styling, just simply wrap any text you want to add a tooltip to, light or dark!

 ## Props